atharvv8/Plant-Disease-Detection/README.md

 ## Note

 Please ensure that you have the required dependencies and the "Augmented Plant Diseases" dataset in the specified directory before running the code.
-The dataset can be obtained from [provide the dataset source link if available].

 Feel free to experiment with the model architecture, hyperparameters, and data augmentation techniques to improve the model's performance further.